p2panda/handbook/website/docs/learn/entries.md

 We can verify now if the Payload and Entry didn’t get changed and really belong together, but how do we know that the Signature belongs to that Author?

-Besides the `signature` the Entry has needs to provide an `author` field which contains the _Public Key_ part of the original author.
+Besides the `signature` the Entry needs to provide an `author` field which contains the _Public Key_ part of the original author.
 In contrast to the Private Key the public part is not a secret and can be shared with others.

 When we verify the Signature of the Entry we take the Public Key, the part of the Entry which was used during signing and the Signature itself to check if they all belong together.